Skip to main content

 Review summary

-• Flavor: Many loved the salmon salad's unique taste, with pickles adding a delightful twist.
-Some found it too acidic or bland.
+• Flavor: Many loved the salmon salad's delicious taste, especially with pickles and shallots adding depth.
+Some found it a bit bland or pickle-heavy.

 AI-generated from customer reviews